liyunpeng/netsecure/区块链/lotus理解.md

 FIXME: Check what's covered by syntactic validity, and add anything important that isn't (like proof validity, future checks, etc.)
 The core functionality can be found in Syncer::ValidateTipset(), with Syncer::checkBlockMessages() performing syntactic validation of messages.

+这个阶段失败的可能原因：
+没通过块的合法性检查，
+发布消息后，计算出的状态根没有和块的状态根匹配上

+Syncer::checkBlockMessages() 对消息块检查， 核心函数是Syncer::ValidateTipset()

-Setting the head
+#### 4. Setting the head

 Note: The API refers to this stage as StageSyncComplete.
+与这个阶段相关的api是StageSyncComplete

 If all validations pass we will now set that head as our heaviest tipset in ChainStore.
 We already have the full state, since we calculated it during the sync process.

+如果验证通过了， 设置head为最重的tipset.

 FIXME (aayush) I don't fuilly understand the next 2 paragraphs, but it seems important.
 Confirm and polish.
 Relevant issue in IPFS: https://github.com/ipfs/ipfs-docs/issues/264

 It is important to note at this point that similar to the IPFS architecture of addressing by content and not by location/address (FIXME: check and link to IPFS docs) the "actual" chain stored in the node repo is relative to which CID we look for.
+通过内容寻址， 而不是通过地址或位置寻址。

 We always have stored a series of Filecoin blocks pointing to other blocks, each a potential chain in itself by following its parent's reference, and its parent's parent, and so on up to the genesis block.
 (FIXME: We need a diagram here, one of the Filecoin blog entries might have something similar to what we are describing here.)
 It only depends on where (location) do we start to look for.
 The only address/location reference we hold of the chain, a relative reference, is the heaviest pointer.
 This is reflected by the fact that we don't store it in the Blockstore by a fixed, absolute, CID that reflects its contents, as this will change each time we sync to a new head (FIXME: link to the immutability IPFS doc that I need to write).

+在blockstore不会存储 固定的，绝对的cid. 因为每次同步到新的head时，都会改变

 FIXME: Create a further reading appendix, move this next para to it, along with other extraneous content This is one of the few items we store in Datastore by key, location, allowing its contents to change on every sync.
 This is reflected in the (*ChainStore) writeHead() function (called by takeHeaviestTipSet() above) where we reference the pointer by the explicit chainHeadKey address (the string "head", not a hash embedded in a CID), and similarly in (*ChainStore).Load() when we start the node and create the ChainStore.
 Compare this to a Filecoin block or message which are immutable, stored in the Blockstore by CID, once created they never change.

-Keeping up with the chain
+#### 5. Keeping up with the chain

 A Lotus node also listens for new blocks broadcast by its peers over the gossipsub channel (see FIXME for more).
 If we have validated such a block's parent tipset, and adding it to our tipset at its height would lead to a heavier head, then we validate and add this block.
 The validation described is identical to that invoked during the sync process (indeed, it's the same codepath).

-State
+### State
 In Filecoin, the chain state at any given point is a collection of data stored under a root CID encapsulated in the StateTree, and accessed through the StateManager.
 The state at the chain's head is thus easily tracked and updated in a state root CID.
 (FIXME: Talk about CIDs somewhere, we might want to explain some of the modify/flush/update-root mechanism here.))

 Calculating a Tipset State